Political positions of Ronald Reagan: Policy toward the USSR

-Reagan forcefully confronted the Soviet Union, marking a sharp departure from the détente observed by his predecessors Nixon, Ford, and Carter.
+Reagan forcefully confronted the Soviet Union, marking a sharp departure from the détente observed by his predecessors Richard Nixon, Gerald Ford, and Jimmy Carter.
 Under the assumption that the Soviet Union was financially unable to match the United States in a renewed arms race, he accelerated increases in defense spending begun during the Carter Administration and strove to make the Cold War economically and rhetorically hot.

 Reagan had three motivations.
 First, he agreed with the neoconservatives who argued that the Soviets had pulled ahead in military power and the U.S. had to race to catch up.
 Stansfield Turner, CIA director under Carter, warned in 1981 that, "in the last several years all of the best studies have shown that the balance of strategic nuclear capabilities has been tipping in favor of the Soviet Union."
 Second, Reagan believed the decrepit Soviet economy could not handle a high-tech weapons race based on computers; it was imperative to block them from gaining western technology.

 Third, was the moral certainty that Communism was evil and doomed to failure.
 Reagan was the first major world leader to declare that Communism would soon collapse.
 On March 3, 1983, he was blunt to a religious group: the Soviet Union is "the focus of evil in the modern world" and could not last: "I believe that communism is another sad, bizarre chapter in human history whose — last pages even now are being written."
 His most detailed analysis came on June 8, 1982, to the British Parliament, stunning the Soviets and allies alike.
 Most experts assumed that the Soviet Union would be around for generations to come, and it was essential to recognize that and work with them.
-But Reagan ridiculed the USSR as an "evil empire" and argued that it was suffering a deep economic crisis, which he intended to make worse by cutting off western technology.
+But Reagan labeled the USSR an "evil empire" and argued that it was suffering a deep economic crisis, which he intended to make worse by cutting off western technology.
 He stated the Soviet Union "runs against the tide of history by denying human freedom and human dignity to its citizens."

-A year later in 1983, Reagan stunned the world with a new idea: the Strategic Defense Initiative (SDI), labeled "star wars" by the media, after the current movie.
-Reagan, following the ideas of Edward Teller (who invented the H-Bomb in 1950) called for a defensive missile umbrella over the U.S. that would intercept and destroy in space any hostile missiles.
-It was an unexpected, new idea, and supporters cheered, as SDI seemed to promise protection from nuclear destruction.
+A year later in 1983, Reagan introduced the Strategic Defense Initiative (SDI), labeled "Star Wars" by the media, after the 1977 film of the same name.
+Reagan, following the ideas of Edward Teller (who invented the hydrogen bomb in 1950) called for a defensive missile umbrella over the U.S. that would intercept and destroy in space any hostile missiles.
+It was an unexpected, new idea, and supporters cheered, as SDI seemed to promise protection from nuclear war.
 To opponents, SDI meant a new arms race and the end of the Mutual Assured Destruction ("MAD") strategy that they believed had so far prevented nuclear war.
-The Soviets were stunned— they lacked basic computers and were unable to say whether it would work or not.
-Critics said it would cost a trillion dollars; yes said supporters, and the Soviets will go bankrupt if they try to match it.
+The Soviets lacked basic computers, and were unable to say whether it would work or not.
+Critics said it would cost a trillion dollars; supporters said the Soviets would go bankrupt if they tried to match it.
 The SDI was funded but was never operational.